18F/development-guide/pages/security/csp.md

 All of the above supported browsers support CSP 1.0, with 100% support for 2.0 in Webkit/Blink browsers, and partial, but very good, support in Firefox.
 CSP 2.0 has all the features of 1.0, with several additional directives and support for inline `<script>` and `<style>` tags (see [Caveats](#caveats)).

 ## Usage
-CSP is straightforward to implement, and supports providing a policy via HTTP header or `<meta>` tag.
+CSP is straigtforward to implement, and supports providing a policy server-side [via HTTP header](#server-side-implementation) or client-side via a [`<meta>` tag](#client-side-implementation).

 #### Policies
 The most important aspect of CSP is the policy itself, which is written as a string of **directives**.
 Directives describe how the browser should handle loading different content types.
 These directives are represented as a `;` delimited key-value pair.

 The values in this pair can either be **keywords**, **schemes**, **mime-types**, or **urls**.
 Keywords are always enclosed in single quotes, while all other values are left unquoted.
-Multiple values may be supplied in a single directive; they are always separated by a space.
-A comprehensive list of values can be found at the [Content Security Policy cheatseet](https://content-security-policy.com/).
+Multiple values may be supplied in a single directive, they are always separated by a space.

+A comprehensive list of values and directives can be found at the [Content Security Policy cheatseet](https://content-security-policy.com/).

 In general, your policy will restrict loading of content to known